-Before you head out to a job interview, take the time to prepare in advance.
+Before you head out to any job interview, take the time to prepare.
 You may, or may not, be asked behavioral interview questions, but it's best to be ready in case you are.

 - Use the STAR interview technique to prepare examples to share during an interview.